Glitterrosie/DataVisualisationProject/README.md

 For further details visit this [page](https://www.reddit.com/r/learnpython/comments/m3exau/setting_up_first_python_project_environment/)

-### Run Streamlit app
-To run the streamlit app you must follow these steps:
-1. Make sure your venv is activated.
-2. Run `streamlit run src/main.py`
-3. This should have opened a new page in you browser with the running application.

-Further documentation on streamlit can be found [here](https://docs.streamlit.io/).

 ### How to use Git for this project
 Git is a version control tool that enables us to work on our features seperatly and then merge them together.
 If you want to work on a feature you need to follow these steps: